Leaflet/Leaflet.label/README.md

 Leaflet.label
 =============

-Leaflet.label is plugin for adding labels to markers &amp; shapes on leaflet powered maps.
+Leaflet.label is a plugin for adding labels to markers &amp; shapes on leaflet powered maps.

 Check out the [demo](http://leaflet.github.com/Leaflet.label/).

 ##Usage examples

-If you want to just bind a label to marker that will show when the mouse is over it, it's really easy:
+If you want to just bind a label to a marker that will show when the mouse is over it, it's really easy:

 ````
 L.marker([-37.7772, 175.2606]).bindLabel('Look revealing label!').addTo(map);
 ````

-Path overlays works the same:
+Path overlays work the same:

 ````
 L.polyline([